nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `delete all [tg/TUTORIALGROUPID]`

-* Deletes all students in the current course or the students from the specified tutorial group in the current course.
+* If tutorial group is specified, deletes all students corresponding to the specified tutorial group in the course.
+* If tutorial group is not specified, deletes all students in the course.
 * `TUTORIALGROUPID` is optional.

 Examples:
-* `delete all` deletes all students from the current course.
+* `delete all` deletes all students from the course.
-* `delete all tg/G02` deletes all students from tutorial group G02 in the current course.
+* `delete all tg/G02` deletes all students from tutorial group G02 in the course.

 ### Merging two students : `merge`